retorquere/zotero-date-from-last-modified/README.md

 # Selective date-filling

 You can specify which item types get empty dates filled by this plugin by adding a comma-separated list of item types in the hidden preference `extensions.zotero.date-from-last-modified.itemtypes`.
+If it's empty, all item types are used.
 You get to the hidden preferences by selecting the Advanced pane of the Zotero preferences and click "Config Editor".
 Enter "date-from-last-modified" into the Filter field at the top of the list that comes up.
 Please don't change any of the other hidden preferences.
 It's easy to break stuff here.

 The item types Zotero knows about are: